Join us July 19-29 for the 35th Edition of North Carolina’s Official International Folk Festival!

 July 23: a free day for our performers.
 You might run into them anywhere exploring our beautiful Smoky Mountains!

 July 24: Cherokee Ambassador’s Day, 3 p.m., Cherokee Central High School, Cherokee, North Carolina.
-Free and open to the public, an extraordinary opportunity for our visiting performers to engage with and learn more about our region’s treasured Native American culture & history.
+The cost is $20 for adults, $5 for kids and it’s an extraordinary opportunity for our visiting performers to engage with and learn more about our region’s treasured Native American culture & history.

 July 25: Waynesville, North Carolina – Tranquility Farm Fundraiser, 6 p.m. (call 828.452.2997 for details, tickets.)